-Hungry sally lightfoot crabs at Tagus Cove feast in the most unexpected of ways, sometimes.
+Hungry Sally lightfoot crabs at Tagus Cove feast in the most unexpected of ways, sometimes.
 Frequently seen along the rocky shores these colorful crustaceans are more like swift, ten-legged vultures, scooping up a buffet of meager food items with their claws, .
-The crab is rumoured to have been named after a Caribbean dancer, which is no small wonder given its ability to run in four directions (forwards, sideways and backwards).
+The crab is rumored to have been named after a Caribbean dancer, which is no small wonder given its ability to run in four directions (forwards, sideways and backward).

 In this journal entry from one of our Galapagos cruise expeditions, we invite you to read about our experience with a specific and rather quarrelsome group of crabs that we encountered.

 Volcanic landscapes are a recurring piece of geography throughout the Galapagos.
 The existence of these relatively fresh pieces of Earth usually goes hand-in-hand with the presence of yellowish tuff formations or black solid rock that covers the majority of the terrain.
 Tagus Cove is a natural tuff-formed bay and is located in the northwestern part of Isabela Island.
 The expedition at Tagus Cove starts with a small panga ride from the Santa Cruz II cruise.

 On the other side of the bay, just above the hill, is Darwin Lake – quite possibly one of the most beautiful pieces of scenery in the whole archipelago.
 The lake is an almost perfectly round saltwater crater with views of the ocean and surrounding island.

 This very special place takes its name from the great naturalist, Charles Darwin, who walked its shore.